 Playa Carrillo

 This gorgeous, empty beach is located 8 km (5 miles) south of Sámara.
 It makes for a great day of sunbathing and swimming.
-It has been awarded one of the cleanest beaches in Costa Rica, and it is our absolute favourite, but bring drinks, snacks, and a hammock as there is not much infrastructure around the beach.
+It has been awarded one of the cleanest and most pristine beaches in Costa Rica, and it is our absolute favourite, but bring drinks, snacks, and a hammock as there is not much infrastructure around the beach.

 Playa Barrigona